Scientists Find Cancer-Fighting Agents

 correlation between diets rich in fruits and vegetables

 and a lower incidence of cancer.
-Now berries can be added
+Now berries can be

 to the list.